Sterling collapses as investors fly into dollars

 Five-year gilt yields rose 94 basis points last week, by far the biggest weekly jump recorded in Refinitiv data stretching back to the mid 1980s.
 Treasuries tanked as well last week, with two-year yields up 35 bps to 4.2140 per cent and benchmark 10-year yields up 25 bps to 3.6970 per cent.

-The euro wobbled to a two-decade low at $0.9660 as risks rise of war escalating in Ukraine, before steadying at $0.9686.
+The euro wobbled to a two-decade low at US$0.9660 as risks rise of war escalating in Ukraine, before steadying at US$0.9686.

 In Italy, a right-wing alliance led by Giorgia Meloni's Brothers of Italy party was on course for a clear majority in the next parliament, as expected.
 Some took heart from a middling performance by eurosceptics The League.